freeradical13/freeradical13.github.io/index.md

 A [lobe][] is a clearly visible division or extension of an organ.

-[Keratin][] is a strong protein like Chitin that creates various structures in organisms.
+[Keratin][] is a strong protein that creates various structures in organisms.

 #### Morphogenesis